Six Black Pioneers Who Shaped Venice Beach

 Born in Los Angeles in 1927, Nick Gabaldón was the first documented surfer of African-American and Mexican-American descent in California’s Santa Monica Bay.

 In the 1940s, amidst Jim Crow-era segregation, white and black beachgoers were separated on the sand in Santa Monica.
-It was here, in this demarcated portion of the Santa Monica Beach referred to as “Inkwell Beach, '' that Galbadon taught himself to surf.
-However, inclusive waters for surfing were 12 miles North, and he didn’t own a vehicle.
-Galbadon would paddle 12 miles up the coast to Malibu, the West Coast’s epicenter of surf, and a place where he was accepted by other surfers.
-Gabaldón made the first waves for racially diverse surfing and remains an inspiration for Black surfers today.
+It was here, in this demarcated portion of the Santa Monica Beach referred to as Bay Street Beach and sometimes controversially called “Inkwell Beach,'' that Gabaldón taught himself to surf.
+Gabaldón would would sometimes paddle 12 miles up the coast to Malibu, the West Coast's epicenter of surfing, and a place where he was more or less accepted by other surfers.
+Gabaldón made some of the first waves for racially diverse surfing and remains an inspiration for Black surfers today

 We celebrate Gabaldón’s legacy and the surf culture of Venice in our Escape 1-bedroom suite